Julian Rayner

-Julian Charles Rayner is a malaria researcher, and the Director of the Cambridge Institute for Medical Research, part of the University of Cambridge School of Clinical Medicine.
+Julian Charles Rayner is a New Zealand-British malaria researcher and academic.
+He is a Professor of Cell Biology and the Director of the Cambridge Institute for Medical Research (CIMR), part of the University of Cambridge School of Clinical Medicine.
 He is also Director of Wellcome Connecting Science.
 He was previously a member of academic Faculty at the Wellcome Sanger Institute.

 Julian Rayner became Director of CIMR in 2019.